-This initiative assumes some new development along the corridor:
+Assumes some new development along the corridor:

-- About 8,900 households and 16,200 jobs are added to areas in the corridor with existing development that see travel time reductions due to the transportation network improvements in the corridor (Figures 7 and 8). - The number of households and jobs decrease proportionately in other parts of the planning area.
-Approximately 60% of the job shift and 30% of the household shift are to the Activity Centers in the corridor.
+- About 8,900 households and 16,200

+jobs will be added to areas with

+existing development and that see

+travel time reductions due to the corridor.

+- Proportionate decrease in other parts of the planning area.
+Approximately 60% of the job shift and 30% of the household shift are to Activity Centers in the corridor.